 Wondering how often you should get an infrared electrical inspection?
 For most businesses, an annual inspection is ideal.
 However, if your facility has older equipment, operates in extreme conditions, or has experienced frequent issues, more frequent inspections may be necessary.

-Electrical problems don’t always announce themselves with a bang.
+Remember: Electrical problems don’t always announce themselves with a bang.
 Often, they start with subtle signs—like increasing energy bills or a warm electrical panel.
 Catching these issues early with an infrared electrical inspection can save you money, keep your business running smoothly, and even prevent dangerous situations.

 If you’re ready to take a proactive approach to your electrical system, reach out to Shaw Consulting Services, LLC.
 We’re here to help you spot the problems before they become crises.